The World’s a Minefield

 The book has a number of coded messages and references that readers might like to work out.
 They generally (but not all) refer to books (fiction and non fiction), poetry and a postcard.

-If you have identified any of the sources, please write to the author at the address of the publishers (printed in the book), and if you are correct (and agree), I will provide the source of the code or reference, together with your name and geographical locality on this web site as the first person to notify me correctly of the reference.
+If you have identified any of the sources, please write to the author at the address of the publishers (printed in the book) or send an e-mail, and if you are correct (and agree), I will provide the source of the code or reference, together with your name and geographical locality on this web site as the first person to notify me correctly of the reference.

 Clues to the coded messages and references